phpList/updater/README.md

 ### Permissions

-The whole phpList phpList directory and files must be writable by the HTTP user under which your web server is running.
+The whole phpList directory and the files within it must be writable by the HTTP user under which your web server is running as.
 If there is no match between the owner of your phpList files and the user under which your web server is running, you won’t be able to update.
-The ownership can be changed using this command:
+The ownership can be changed in a Linux terminal using this command:

 <pre> chown -R user:group /path/to/phpList-directory </pre>